aepsil0n/young-accreting-planets-talk/slides.md

 ---

-## Dynamical models
+### Dynamical models

 - Disk temperature is influenced by radiation
+- For an accurate treatment, we need to handle radiation
+  - talks by Hubert Klahr, Judit Szulagyi
-- 3D radiation hydrodynamical numerical models
+- 3D radiation hydrodynamical numerical models using PLUTO

-Note:

-Treat radiation as accurately as possible in a dynamical setup

-### Hydrodynamics

-PLUTO (Mignone et al. 2007)

-- Godunov-type grid code
-- Adaptive mesh refinement
-- Many different physics modules

-Note:

-availability of accurate radiation models

 ### Radiative transfer